Wootton Bassett: The Town that Wept

 January 12 2008 / The Guardian

-Where to locate the music of David Sylvian?
-His journey from the centre of planet pop to the margins of the avant-garde is certainly one of the most unusual in contemporary music.
+The singer-songwriter’s journey from early pop stardom to the avant-garde is one of the most intriguing in contemporary music

 September 2007 / The World is Everything tour brochure